View map here

 What is a Toxic Tour?

 A Toxic Tour highlights specific locations where inadequate urban planning and poor decision-making by city officials negatively impact health and environmental outcomes for a given community.
 These sites contribute to the perpetuation of environmental injustice.
 The goal of the tour is to raise public awareness about these sites in an effort to motivate local, state, and federal officials to take action in shutting them down or take steps toward remediation.
-The Justice40rward New York City Toxic Tour highlights 17 areas of concern in the South Bronx and Northern Manhattan.
+The Justice40rward Detroit Toxic Tour highlights areas of concern in the Detroit area.

 GDI Solar Project – 20002 Russell St.